hlaueriksson/conductofcode.io/_posts/2016-10-31-getting-started-with-react.md

 * Node.js
 * npm

 With Create React App you don’t need a build script or a task manager.
-No need for Gulp or Grunt any more!
+No need for Gulp or Grunt anymore!

 Here follows the account of what I did to write my "Latest" app...